FrozenButton/Scanning-Tool_GPU-Rent/README.md

 - The provider bundle now lives in `Provider/` with the FastAPI backend in `Provider/rental_service/` and the Ollama worker in `Provider/provider_service/`.
 - Configure packs and the GPU endpoint via `Provider/rental_config.json` and `Provider/provider_config.json`, then start both services with `Provider/run_provider.bat` (opens two windows) or run individually with `python -m rental_service.server` and `python -m provider_service.service` from inside `Provider/`.
 - See `docs/rental_service_setup.md` for packaging the backend as a PyInstaller executable and the end-to-end flow.
+- For a concise walkthrough of how to launch each service (client and provider), read `RUNNING_SERVICES.md`.

 ## Two-part rental deployment
 - **Player client agent (gaming PC):** lives in `Client/client_agent/`.
 Run `Client/run_client.bat` or `python -m client_agent.agent login|create-key|scan|poll` from inside `Client/`.
 Configure `client_config.json` (or `CLIENT_CONFIG_PATH`) for the backend URL and API key; package with `pyinstaller --onefile client_agent/agent.py` for a private EXE.